IEC-61400-15/eya_def/eya_def_tools/README.md

 Type hints and static type checking are optional in Python, but make code dramatically more readable and can help identify type issues that would otherwise trigger errors at runtime.
-This project enforces the use of type hints and runs static type checking using the [mypy](https://mypy.readthedocs.io/en/stable/) tool, which is part of the `pre-commit` hooks
+The EYA DEF project enforces the use of type hints and static type checking using the [mypy](https://mypy.readthedocs.io/en/stable/) tool, which is part of the `pre-commit` hooks and GitHub Actions pipeline (see below for details).

 The `mypy` static type checking can also be run by executing the following at the root of the repository directory.